 Which one do I prefer?
 I like 'em both, but find myself reaching for plain old "Un" Powder the most often.
 But keep in mind, I am SUPER-minimalist with my skin and like to look like I'm not wearing anything (probably I should wear more).
 When I do want a more perfected, "formal face," I use the Tinted "Un" Powder in 0-1.
 Whereas the translucent powder is completely undetectable, I find I can see the tinted one a teensy bit on my skin; it also requires a more careful application.
 But, it is a great option if you want the extra coverage.

-How To Use RMS "Un" Powder
+How to Use RMS Beauty "Un" Powder

 1. Apply "Un" Cover-Up or other foundation.
 Of course, RMS Beauty prodz are designed to work best together, but I've had good results using "Un" Powder over Sappho Foundation as well.
 (It's silicone-free, so perhaps that makes a difference!)